50/50 Custody Schedules for Parents Who Want to Share Parenting Time

-Here are some common 50/50 custody examples.
+Here are some common 50/50 custody examples

-Explore Different 50/50 Child Custody Schedules
+Explore the Details of Different 50/50 Custody Schedules

-Click on each icon to learn about the different 50/50 custody schedules or if you want to read about them all, keep scrolling down and enjoy.
+Click on each icon to learn about the different 50/50 custody schedules, or if you want to read about them all, keep scrolling down and enjoy.

 Alternating weeks custody schedule